PROLOGUE

 Darks Ops was a specialized group of covert operators who focused on human trafficking, and Luna was in charge of the ops center.

-The team was currently working an op down near Memphis, and she was providing overwatch from the ops center at their base near Fredericksburg, Virginia.
+The team was currently working an op down near Memphis, and she was providing overwatch from their base near Fredericksburg, Virginia.

 Her thumb manipulated the rocker nob on the handheld video remote control and repositioned the drone until it was hovering directly over where Hashir Al-Shamrami was crouched down behind the dilapidated building.